 - 1 teaspoon soy sauce

 - 2 teaspoons honey

-While pan is still hot, add cashews and toast for 1-2 minutes, stirring often to be sure they do not burn.
-Remove from pan, set aside to cool, then chop.
+- While pan is still hot, add cashews and toast for 1-2 minutes, stirring often to be sure they do not burn.
+Remove from pan, set aside to cool, then give a rough chop.

-In a large bowl, add cabbage, carrots, cilantro, green onions, quinoa, black sesame seeds, and cashews and mix.
+- In a large bowl, add cabbage, kale, carrots, cilantro, green onions, quinoa, black sesame seeds, and cashews and mix.

 - Add dressing to large bowl of veggies and mix well.
 Cool in fridge until ready to serve.